keu/docs/software/integrate-auth-system.md

 You can see the name you configured in `AUTH__OPENID_CONNECT__CUSTOM__DISPLAY_NAME` when authenticating using the Astro CLI.

-## Manage users with SCIM
+## Manage users and Teams with SCIM

 Astronomer Software supports integration with the open standard System for Cross-Domain Identity Management (SCIM).
 Using the SCIM protocol with Astronomer Software allows you to automatically provision and deprovision users and Teams based on templates for access and permissions.
-It also provides better observability though your identity provider for when new users are created across your organization.
+It also provides better observability through your identity provider for when users and Teams are created or modified across your organization.

 <Tabs
     groupId="scim"